Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: How SAM Efficiently Selects Flatter Minima Late in Training

 \subsection{Theoretical guarantees for \textbf{P1} and \textbf{P3}: linear stability analysis}

-In this subsection, we provide theoretical support for two key claims in our two-phase picture through a linear stability analysis: \textbf{P1}. \emph{SAM escapes from the relatively sharp minima found by SGD exponentially fast}; \textbf{P3}. \emph{SAM converges to a flatter minima compared to SGD}.
+In this subsection, we provide theoretical support for two key claims in our two-phase picture through a linear stability analysis: \textbf{P1}. \emph{SAM escapes from the relatively sharp minima found by SGD exponentially fast}; \textbf{P3}. \emph{SAM selects a flatter minimum compared to SGD}.

 During the late phase of training, the model remains close to some global minimum $\btheta^\star$ and can be locally approximated by its linearization:

 Consequently, we can characterize the local dynamical stability~\citep{strogatz:2000} of the SAM iterator near the global minimum on this linearized model.